telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### e.files `Array`

-List of the files that were uploaded or removed .
+List of the files that were uploaded or removed.
 Each file has:

 *   name